Writing documentation or website content

 Here :members: and :inherited-members: indicates that we also want to display information about the class methods and inherited methods.
 One can similarly include documentation for functions using .. automodule::, more details on the topic can be found here.

-Since the automatic documentation has already been set up for all QuCAT classes, any public modules added to existing classes by a contributor, and correctly commented, will thus be automatically included in the documentaion website after their pull request is merged into the master branch.
+Since the automatic documentation has already been set up for all QuCAT classes, any public modules added to existing classes by a contributor, and correctly commented, will thus be automatically included in the documentation website after their pull request is merged into the master branch.
 Details about how to write good docstrings which lead to such documentation can be found at Commenting and docstrings.

 Note that one can also create a private module, which will not be included in the documentation, by prepending the name of the function by an underscore.